elBukkit/MagicPlugin/Magic/MIGRATION.md

  - The Magic Sword recipe name has changed from `battle` to `magicsword`.
    This is important if you've disabled the recipe, please update your crafting.yml!

+ - The `allow_passthrough` parameter of the Teleport action is now false by default.
+You may need to tweak any custom spell configs using that action accordingly.

 # 7.9.7

  - Engineering magic has been moved out of the survival configs and into a separate example.